clebeson/Deep_Learning/Transfer-Learning/README.md

 ### The function "get_vgg16" returns a pretrained vgg16 model.

- All the work of load and restore the weights of the model is responsibility of tensorflow.
+ All the work of loading and restoring the weights of the model is responsibility of tensorflow.
 We just need to choose which layer we want to cut and pass it as parameter for the function "get_vgg16".
 In transfer learning it is common to dispose the fully connected layer and reuse only the convolutional ones.
 It occurs because the new problem/dataset use to be different from the original (such one that was used for training the model), and the numbers of classes is often different as well.<br>

  In a CNN, the first layers are responsible for selecting borders, the middle layers for selecting some kinds of patterns, based on combinations of those edges obtained previously and de last ones for composing patterns with a high level of representation, also known as semantic layers.
 Thereby, when the new dataset is much different of the original, the last layers are not indicated to be used.
 Since these ones likely represents particular patterns that will not help the new dataset.
 So, it is common to use the first layers in the transfer learning or fine tuning and add new fully connected ones in order to be trained from scratch.